 Follow ancient farming roads through storybook meadows and villages.

 The magnificence of this hiking itinerary lies in its ability to navigate these seemingly impenetrable peaks.
-The route sneaks its way through heavenly lush meadows and links fascinating and remote hamlets, hotels and one superbly appointed rifugio.
-Adventuresome outings exist in the higher hills and the more rugged ridges of this forgotten section of the Dolomites, often piercing the astonishing relics of World War I’s Fronte Italiano.
+The route sneaks its way through heavenly lush meadows, and links fascinating and remote hamlets, hotels and one superbly appointed rifugio.
+Adventuresome outings exist in the higher hills and more rugged ridges of this forgotten section of the Dolomites, often piercing the astonishing relics of World War I’s Fronte Italiano.

 Transfer independently to San Candido.
 This is an easy transfer on the train line through the Val Pustaria (from the main Munich/Milan line through Fortezza).
 Meet your guides and group for welcome drinks and dinner.

 Begin the day with a quick bus transfer from our hotel to the Fischleintal Valley.
 The hike brings us immediately into the the almost indescribable beauty of the Sesto Dolomites.
 After following the Via Alpina trail to the Talschlusshütte (perfect cappuccino stop), the path climbs into a hanging valley below the Zwölferkofel peak.
 The high point of the day is the well placed Rifugio Comici, an idyllic spot for an alpine hut lunch.
 The return by the same route truly emphasizes the spectacular nature of this special place.

 After a quick van transfer to the Lago di Braies, (to many the most beautiful lake in the Dolomites) hike over the Kruezjoch, with lunch in the agriturismo Ucia de Fejedora, which is outstanding.
 Hike to St. Vigilio, or Al Plan in the ladiano language.
 Check into our wonderful hotel in this quaint hamlet.